 A hard-driven Mitsubishi FTO might sometime produce a knocking sound when going over the bumps.
 This is due to the worn anti-roll bar bushes.
 You should try to solve the problem as soon as possible to avoid damage to the steering system.

-A couple of other common problems include a standard fit battery and an air condition system, which is not bulletproof at times.
+A couple of other common problems include a standard fit battery and an air conditioner system, which is not bulletproof at times.

 There are not many direct competitors of the FTO but it does not mean that it is the only car in its class and category.